dabeng/learn-angularjs-with-example/README.md

 * ngResource
 * ngMockE2E

-## lesson 5 - practical app demonstration
+## Lesson 5 - practical app demonstration
 * Let's sumup what AnguarlJS can do for you
 * Cohort — https://github.com/dabeng/cohort